Embarrassment for UK PM May's party as conference hit by security glitch

-BIRMINGHAM, England (Reuters) - British Prime Minister Theresa May’s Conservatives suffered an embarrassing security glitch on Saturday, exposing the personal contact details of senior government ministers and other leading figures on the app for their annual party conference.
+BIRMINGHAM, England, Sept 29 (Reuters) - British Prime Minister Theresa May’s Conservatives suffered an embarrassing security glitch on Saturday, exposing the personal contact details of senior government ministers and other leading figures on the app for their annual party conference.

 Dawn Foster, a columnist with the Guardian newspaper, discovered that a flaw in the Conservative conference app allowed people to log in as anyone attending, as it simply required an email address to be entered.